We all know that buying a house is one of the largest financial decisions you’ll ever make.

-After proudly moving in, he quickly filled the place up with more @Home furniture than the actual store at the mall!
+After proudly moving in, he quickly filled the place up with more upscale furniture than some of the actual furniture stores at the local mall!

-Did his place look like a picture out of the SA Home Owner Magazine, or what!
+Did his place look like a picture out of some fancy homeowner’s magazine, or what!?

 The story continues further in this article, but I just wanted to bring one important point across: just because you can buy a house, doesn’t mean you actually should!

 Being ready to buy a home entails more than ‘having the money’!